Detrilemma/Pokle-Solver/README.md

 - figure out git hooks to Ruff
 - add arg validation in rank_hands()
 - make appropriate methods private
-- add print options to get_maxh_table()
-- have the print_game() remember the last output for subsequent plays
-- add colors to hand rankings in the printout
 - connect to the web with playwright

 ### Testing examples: